Book Club / Culture

 Anyone who's read the series knows that the heat was turned all the way up when we arrived at book five.
 Given this Azriel titbit, there's absolutely no sign of it being turned down in book six.

-Maas has hinted at a seventh ACOTAR book – or so we think
+Sarah actually hinted at a seventh ACOTAR book months ago

-It was widely accepted that this book was going to be the last book in the series but Maas recently did an interview with Today, that hinted there might be another one.
+The news of a seventh book is not exactly news to some.
+It was widely accepted that Book 6 was going to be the last book in the series but Maas then did an interview with Today, that hinted there might be another one.

 Maas said that she knows what her next four books are going to be.
 One of them we know is ACOTAR 6, what about the rest?
-Given that she's only got two active series going (ACOTAR and Crescent City), this hints there is more ACOTAR coming.
-The other three can't all be Crescent City books, right?
-So, unless she's already got another series in the works, this suggests we'll get more from the ACOTAR universe.
+Given that she's only got two active series going (ACOTAR and Crescent City), this hinted there was more ACOTAR coming.
+They couldnt all be Crescent City books.
+We now know this is because she decided to split the sixth instalment into two distinct books.

 Stay inspired, follow us.